US schools start planning for possible spread of coronavirus

 In Colorado, where state law requires schools to provide 160 days of instruction per year, education officials are promising flexibility.
 A Wednesday letter from the state’s education department says it will support schools that “experience a prolonged closure.”

-Many districts say they’re awaiting instruction from their state health departments and the U.S. Centers for Disease Control and Prevention.
+Many districts say they’re awaiting instruction from their state health departments and the CDC.
 Dallas’ public school district said it’s “reviewing and modifying crisis response plans should an outbreak occur.”
 Public schools in San Francisco say they’re preparing for exposure of the virus in the district but have “no such cases at this time.”

 Districts already have plans to deal with natural disasters, flu outbreaks and other emergencies, and many have planned for widespread infections before, most notably during the 2009 H1N1 influenza pandemic.
 But most have never faced the prospect of closing for weeks at a time, as has happened in China and other countries working to prevent the virus from spreading.